tremby/laravel-queue-monitor/README.md

 In practice you might set the cron job to run every 15 minutes, and then automate another job (such as with a remote health checker) to run a few minutes later, consume the JSON, and ensure all queues have the `ok` status.
 If any don't, it could send an alert with a link to the HTML queue status view.
+It could also check that the date at which the last check was queued is reasonable, and so that the cron job has not stopped working.